G-Wang/Tacotron-pytorch-1/README.md

 # A-Pytorch-Implementation-of-Tacotron-End-to-end-Text-to-speech-Deep-Learning-Model

 ## Samples
+The sample texts is based on [Harvard Sentences](http://www.cs.columbia.edu/~hgs/audio/harvard.html).
-See the samples at *samples/* which are generated after training 200k.
+See the samples at `samples/` which are generated after training 200k.

 ## Usage